 Who’s That Girl? – Trying my Hand at Something New

 The few years after college were spent bouncing from one meaningless job to another.
-After a long over-do breakup, I found myself back in my hometown with a chance for a fresh start.
+After a long over-do breakup, I found myself back in my hometown with a chance at a fresh start.
 I began walking dogs and pet sitting for extra cash.
-Soon after, I found a job at a local animal hospital down the street.
-I loved it!
+Soon thereafter, I found a job at a local animal hospital down the street.
+I immediately knew I was where I should be!
 Not only did I get to play with animals all day, but it gave me a sense of purpose and made me feel good knowing I was making a difference.
-It was at this time that I met my husband on Plenty Of Fish.
+It was around this time that I met my husband online on Plenty Of Fish.
 Within 3 months our relationship blossomed and he moved to Washington state to be with me.
 Things were looking up.

 Veterinary technicians are nurses, radiographers, dental hygienists, anesthetists, pharmacy techs, surgery assistants and so much more.
 Even with all we do, we only make a few dollars more than a McDonald’s worker, and thousands less than human nurses who wear considerably fewer hats.
 This, however, is a topic for an entirely different blog post.
 Being a vet tech made me happy.
-It might have made me happy forever had it not been for industry politics, low wages, underappreciation, and lack of decent benefits.
+It might have made me happy forever had it not been for industry politics, low wages, lack of appreciation, and few benefits.

 Who’s That Girl? – Back to the Old Drawing Board